Bowdoin College Catalogue and Academic Handbook

 ASNS 2030 (c, IP) Becoming China (1000-1911)

 Surveys the history from the Middle Period to the end of Imperial China (1000-1911).
 Focuses on the emergence of a distinct consciousness of Chinese-ness and its changing relations with an ever-expanding known world.
 Examines issues surrounding ethnicity, cultural identity, territorial borders, foreign relations, diplomacy, and war, as well as local societies, commercial revolution, and technological innovations that made China one of the earliest nations stepping into modernity.
 Students will critically interrogate a variety of sources: historical writing and literary works, as well as material and visual culture.
 Students are expected to learn to think historically and globally, analyze primary sources and critique secondary scholarship, and craft compelling historical narratives that grapple with significant historical questions.
-[Note: This course is part of the following field(s) of study: East Asia.
+[Note: This course is part of the following History field(s) of study: East Asia.
 It fulfills the pre-modern and non-Euro/US requirements for history majors and minors].
 (Same as: HIST 2297)

 Previous terms offered: Spring 2023, Spring 2022.